kdeldycke/kevin-deldycke-blog/content/posts/plumage-06-released.md

 in fact widespread.
 I found the time to finally squashed them and they're now fixed in this latest releases.

-I you are still using Plumage, it's time to upgrade !
+I you are still using Plumage, it's time to upgrade!